-We have already imported a large dataset into Neo4j, you will all work on the same Neo4j instance.
-Write access is deactivated to avoid accidental deletions.
-You can access the Neo4j web interface on port 7475 on abu1.
-Forward the port to your local machine for easy access: ssh -L 7475:abu1:7475 cluster.
+We have already imported a large Wikipedia dataset into Neo4j, you will all work on the same Neo4j instance on Abu2.
 Write queries for the tasks below and execute them using the web interface.

-- Print the names of all articles that link to the article Artificial_intelligence. - Find all shortest paths that can lead you from the article Alan_Turing to the article Gene_Amdahl by following Wikipedia page-links. - How many articles exist in the dataset? - Which article is most strongly connected, as characterized by the sum of outgoing and incoming links.
+- Print the names of all articles that link to the article Artificial_intelligence. - Find all shortest paths that can lead you from the article Alan_Turing to the article Gene_Amdahl by following Wikipedia page-links. - How many articles exist in the dataset? - Which article is the most strongly connected characterized by the sum of all links (in+out).